Frequently Asked Questions

-I am a annual season ticket holder, do I need to book?
+I have a Lotherton annual membership, do I need to book?

 Members who hold valid membership card do not need to book to enter the estate and enjoy the 12 Days Walk and other areas under this ticket.
 However members do need to book for Santa’s North Pole by visiting the ‘Tickets’ page.
 Booking to visit Santa and the North Pole is essential as this will sell out.

 I have a Max Card

 I am having problems booking, what do I do?